konradzagozda/twelve-factor-app-demo/README.md

 - Dockerfiles built with best practice in mind: minimal size, security, single Dockerfile for every environment
 - Distinction between config(configMap) and sensitive config(secrets)

-## XII-Factor Application

-- **declarative format for setup automation** - achieved with `ansible`
-- **clean contract with underlying system** - only `unix-like` system is needed, for windows use WSL2.
-- **suitable for deployment on modern cloud platforms** - achieved with `kubernetes`
-- TODO: no dev/prod deployment yet **Minimize divergence** between development and production - local / dev / prod environments differs mostly just by configuration settings
-- TODO: can **scale up** - achieved with `kubernetes` and autoscalling cloud capabilities.

-### Codebase - One codebase tracked in revision control, many deploys

 ## Setup automation tests